eranshmil/github-monitor/README.md

 1. The server code will be bundled in `dist/server.js` and the client in `dist/client`.

-- If you're using Heroku, you can clone this repository, make your changes and enable automatic deployments for your repository.<br>
+- If you use Heroku, you can enable [automatic deploy](https://devcenter.heroku.com/articles/github-integration) and the project will work without any further configuration.<br>
-  The `postinstall` script will create a build for both server and client and then the `start` script will run the server that serves the client in the base url of your deployment, just like in the demo.
+  The `postinstall` script will create a build for both server and client.<br>
+  And the `start` script will run the server that serves the client in the base url of your deployment.

 ## Endpoints